ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

 Excellent!
 We have a working test environment!

-In the next post in this series,
-I'll finally get to adding real tests.
+The next step will be to actually write Transmission-specific tests.
-I'll also look at some limitations of faking a browser environment and what alternatives exist.
+I'll do that in the next post in the series, and also look at some limitations of faking a browser environment and what alternatives exist.

 Other articles on Mocha and Chai that I found useful:
 [1](https://nicolas.perriault.net/code/2013/testing-frontend-javascript-code-using-mocha-chai-and-sinon/)